It’s painful, isn’t it?

 1. Values-Based Budgeting Promotes Mindful or Intentional Spending

 Working through your values and applying them to your spending takes time, but that process encourages you to be mindful.
 Mindful is defined as being aware.

 That awareness means that you’re less likely to buy crap you don’t really care about, then get upset when you don’t have the money for the things you DO care about.
-Instead, when you spend your money with intention, you get the most fulfillment out of your money.
-You optimize your spending.
+Instead, you get the most fulfillment out of your money when you spend your money with intention.